Thank you for reading our post, please rate this article at the end.

 5. Arctic Fox 865

-Everything in the Arctic Fox has been taken care of really well so you can tell they have high attention to quality.
+Everything in the Arctic Fox has been cared for well, so they pay close attention to quality.

-One negative you’re going to find through a few reviews and one that I personally agree with is that getting up on the roof is going to be a pain in the butt.
+One negative you’ll find in a few reviews, and one I agree with, is that getting up on the roof is going to be a pain in the butt.

 Pros:

-This camper has a great design and awesome window views to the outdoors.
-The bath is high-quality as well as the whole camper overall, honestly.
-There are tons of storage opportunities and lots of storage all around the camper.
+This camper has a great design and excellent window views of the outdoors.
+The bath is high-quality, as is the whole camper, honestly.
+There are tons of storage opportunities all around the camper.

 Cons:

-The sink may be taking up too much space in this model and the roof is very hard to maneuver on to.
-Not everyone will be a fan of the design so definitely test this out to see if it’s for you.
+This model may not have enough space for the sink, and the roof is tricky to maneuver.
+Not everyone will be a fan of the design, so test it to see if it’s for you.

 6. Phoenix Mini Max

-This is a premium and custom-made truck camper; so be expected to pay a bit more than you normally would for construction that is good; but not great.
+This is a premium, custom-made truck camper, so you can expect to pay more than you usually would for good construction, but not great.

-It’s a really interesting idea that if you’re in the market for a truck camper – I absolutely think you should explore if you’re thinking it may align with your individual needs.
+It’s an exciting idea that if you’re in the market for a truck camper, you should explore it if you think it may align with your needs.

-You’ve also got a lot of storage that comes underneath the bed – trying to off-put some of the size difference.
+You’ve also got a lot of storage underneath the bed, trying to offset some of the size difference.

-I’m happy Phoenix is out there doing their thing; because I believe the competition is great for the industry and they’ve brought some good ideas into this industry as well.
+I’m happy Phoenix is doing its thing because I believe the competition is excellent for the industry, and they’ve also brought some good ideas into this industry.

 Pros:

-The Mini Max can be custom ordered for your exact sizing and payload needs – wow!
-This model features great interior design and has really beautiful cabinetry.
-The refrigerator is a standard size fridge & you get a ton of storage with the under bed area.
+The Mini Max can be custom-ordered for your exact sizing and payload needs—wow!
+This model features great interior design and stunning cabinetry.
+The refrigerator is standard, and the under-bed area provides much storage.

 Cons:

-On the flip side; this is a bit high-priced for what you’re getting because it is a custom deal.
+On the flip side, this is a bit high-priced for what you’re getting because it is a custom deal.
 The door and entry can be a tight fit for some.
-Outside of that, the only other real negative would be some complaints about electric availability through the camper.
+Outside of that, the only real negative would be complaints about the electric availability through the camper.

 North Star Campers took a very unique approach to this truck camper.

-It’s a dry bath model that has a ton of storage and other room but doesn’t have the added weight and height that those other models may feature.
+It’s a dry bath model with a ton of storage and other rooms, but not the added weight and height that those other models may feature.

-The dinette area could use more expansion – at least as an option to some buyers.
+The dinette area could use more expansion, at least as an option for some buyers.

-At the end of the day, the North Star 12STC is a unique option that is going to be very high quality for most customers who see it.
-I’m a big fan of seeing this option simply existing on the marketplace and I hope they continue to challenge expectations in the industry.
+The North Star 12STC is a unique option that will be of very high quality for most customers who see it.
+I’m a big fan of seeing this option simply existing in the marketplace, and I hope they continue to challenge expectations in the industry.

 Pros:

-The 12STC is a no slide-out which means less weight for your truck.
-The dry bath featured is amazing and has multiple toilet options for you to pick from.
-The kitchen area is seen as a big plus due to its size and quality – you’ve also got ample storage throughout the truck camper.
+The 12STC does not slide out, which means less weight for your truck.
+The dry bath featured is impressive and has multiple toilet options.
+The kitchen area is a big plus due to its size and quality—you’ve also got ample storage throughout the truck camper.

 Cons: